cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

  -cju,--compare-junits                     Optional Indicates that JUnit
                                            from this execution should be
+                                           compared to the baseline JUnit -cp, --code-page <arg>                    The code page to use when connecting to the host.
-                                           compared to the baseline JUnit -ctxvars,--context-variables <arg>        Context variables as ID/value
+ -ctxvars,--context-variables <arg>        Context variables as ID/value
                                            pairs in the form
                                            "id1=value1,id2=value2"
  -e,--environment <arg>                    Environment in which to execute
                                            test scenarios
+ -encrypt, --encryption-protocol <arg>     Host connection encryption protocol.
+                                           Must be: NONE, AUTO, SSLv3, TLS, TLSv1, TLSv1.1, TLSv1.2
  -f,--file <arg>                           File or folder path to the
                                            Total Test .xactx file(s) to
                                            execute.
 Can be absolute or